 China has a very long history of over 5000 years.
 Throughout the years, various dynasties have come and gone leaving them with practices and traditions as well as different cultures.
 Did you know that in China, food is considered as the most important thing?
 As a matter of fact, Chinese people greet each other with “have you eaten” instead of the usual “good evening” or “good morning”, depending on the time of the day.
 A guest, regardless of whether being expected or not, will never be allowed to leave a residence without partaking in some drink or food.

 Who doesn’t love Chinese food?
-Are you greatly intrigued by how Chinese people can cook lots of attractive looking foods and still able to maintain such amazing blends of taste and flavor?
+Are you greatly intrigued by how Chinese people can cook lots of attractive-looking foods and still able to maintain such amazing blends of taste and flavor?
 The Chinese dishes served by the locals come in huge plates that were meant to be shared, therefore food has some essential social aspects.
-Probably, you’ve already noticed that the food is being served in small pieces that don’t require cutting at tables and can already be picked up by the chopsticks.
+Probably, you’ve already noticed that the food is being served in small pieces that don’t require cutting at tables and can already be picked up by chopsticks.